Welcome to Puppet Enterprise

 The PE architecture overview explains the major services and components that comprise PE.

-Puppet Enterprise can be evaluated with a complimentary ten-node license; beyond that, a commercial per-node license is required for use.
-A license key file is emailed to you after your purchase.
-On a monolithic installation, the Puppet master looks for this key at
+PE can be evaluated with a complimentary 10-node license.
+For larger deployments, you will need a commercial per-node license.
+A license key file will be emailed to you after your purchase, and the Puppet master will look for this key at

-/etc/puppetlabs/license.key on the Puppet master and the PE console nodes.
-Puppet will log warnings if the license is expired or exceeded.
-You can view the status of your license by running
+/etc/puppetlabs/license.key.
+PE will log warnings if the license is expired or exceeded, and you can view the status of your license by running

 puppet license at the command line on the Puppet master.

-To purchase a license, please see the PE pricing page, or contact Puppet Labs at email@example.com or (877) 575-9775.
-For more information on licensing terms, please see the licensing FAQ.
+To purchase a license, please see the Puppet Enterprise pricing page, or contact Puppet at email@example.com or (877) 575-9775.
 If you have misplaced or never received your license key, please contact firstname.lastname@example.org.